juggernaut/juggernaut.github.io/_posts/2014-12-07-docker-nginx-flask.markdown

 All this does is copy your source directory into the container, install virtualenv and exposes the default flask port (more on this later).

 ### **2. Build Flask app image**

+From your flask app's root directory, run this:

 {% highlight bash %}
 docker build -t flaskapp .